GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeContent/index.md

 {% Aside %}

-**Note:** You should always register or unregister rules in bulk rather than individually because each of these operations recreates internal data structures.
+You should always register or unregister rules in bulk rather than individually because each of these operations recreates internal data structures.
 This re-creation is computationally expensive but facilitates a faster matching algorithm.

 {% endAside %}

-Combine the above rule with the [activeTab][33] permission to create an extension that doesn't need any install-time permissions but can invite the user to click its page action on relevant pages and can run on those pages when the user clicks the page action.
+Combine the above rule with the [activeTab][api-action] permission to create an extension that doesn't need any install-time permissions but can invite the user to click the toolbar icon on relevant pages.

 ## CSS Matching

-[`PageStateMatcher.css`][34] conditions must be _[compound selectors][35]_, meaning that you can't include [combinators][36] like whitespace or "`>`" in your selectors.
+[`PageStateMatcher.css`][section-matcher-css] conditions must be _[compound selectors][w3-compound]_, meaning that you can't include [combinators][mdn-combinators] like whitespace or "`>`" in your selectors.
 This helps Chrome match the selectors more efficiently.

 <table><tbody><tr><th>Compound Selectors (OK)</th><th>Complex Selectors (Not OK)</th></tr><tr><td><code>a</code></td><td><code>div p</code></td></tr><tr><td><code>iframe.special[src^='http']</code></td><td><code>p&gt;span.highlight</code></td></tr><tr><td><code>ns|*</code></td><td><code>p + ol</code></td></tr><tr><td><code>#abcd:checked</code></td><td><code>p::first-line</code></td></tr></tbody></table>